nbos/nbos.github.io/posts/chunk.md

 A number of additional optimizations were required to run the program to completion on inputs of significant length.

+They mostly consist of maintaining books on different partial values in the correct selection of optimal introduction.

 #### Counts Bookkeeping

-As most of the symbol counts $n_0,n_1,\ldots,n_{m-1}$ stay constant between rule introductions, the count vector ($O(m)$ space) is preserved between iterations and only those affected by the introduced rule (the counts of the parts and the count of the new symbol) get modified.
-This can be achieved in $O(1)$ time with a dynamic array.
+As most of the symbol counts $n_0,n_1,\ldots,n_{m-1}$ stay constant between rule introductions, the count vector ($O(m)$ space) is obviously preserved between iterations and only those affected by the introduced rule (the counts of the parts and the count of the new symbol) get modified.
+This can be achieved in $O(1)$ time with a mutable dynamic array.

 #### Joint Counts Bookkeeping